jdc72/Hubitat/oppo_disc_player/README.md

 - Set the Hearbeat Time to your choice.

 ### Step 3: Configure the Device
-- Provide the IP address and port of the Oppo or the Ethernet-to-RS232 module.
+- Provide the IP address and port of the Oppo or the Ethernet-to-Serial module.
 - Select the appropriate connection to the Oppo.
 - Select polling intevals, if desired.
 	- _Playback/Disc Polling_